Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Healesville - Yarra Glen had a median taxpayer income of $48,499 and an average income of $61,814 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This was lower than national averages, with Greater Melbourne having a median income of $54,892 and an average income of $73,761.
+The Healesville-Yarra Glen SA2 had a median taxpayer income of $48,499 and an average income of $61,814 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than national averages, with Greater Melbourne having a median income of $54,892 and an average income of $73,761.
 By September 2025, estimated incomes would be approximately $54,396 (median) and $69,331 (average), based on Wage Price Index growth of 12.16% since financial year 2022.
-In the 2021 Census, household, family, and personal incomes in Healesville - Yarra Glen ranked modestly, between the 36th and 41st percentiles.
-The income bracket of $1,500 - 2,999 dominated with 33.3% of residents (4,712 people), similar to regional levels where 32.8% fell into this bracket.
-After housing expenses, 85.8% of income remained for other expenses.
-The area's SEIFA income ranking placed it in the 5th decile.
+The 2021 Census figures rank household, family, and personal incomes in Healesville-Yarra Glen between the 35th and 41st percentiles.
+Most residents (33.3%, or 4,712 people) fall into the $1,500-$2,999 income bracket, similar to regional levels at 32.8%.
+After housing costs, 85.8% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income